 More affordable closing

-One major advantage of Owner Financing is that the buyer can save money on bank fees, cost of the appraisal and other documentation.
+One major advantage of Owner Financing is that the buyer can save money on bank fees, the cost of the appraisal, and other documentation.
 The process is also fairly simple because once an arrangement has been made, the seller can prepare and discuss all the terms involved in the transaction outright and may further ask for specific requirements as part of the deal.

 Allows flexibility in the amount of down payment

 The seller specifies the amount of down payment and repayment schedule that he/she requires from the buyer and can further make certain adjustments that are amenable to each other.
 Both the seller and the buyer can negotiate on these aspects.